bowei20222023/bowei20222023.github.io/_pages/about.md

 News
 ======
+* 12.2024 Paper about 3D Semantic Segmentation accepted by AAAI 2025 (acceptance rate of 23.4%)!
 * 10.2024 New PhD student Udo starts.
 Welcome!
 * 08.2024 Paper about key generation using heartbeats obtained from different type of devices has been accepted by IEEE Transactions on Mobile Computing!
 * 06.2024 Paper about acoustic signal-based key generation is accepted by IEEE/ACM Transactions on Networking!